elliotwutingfeng/go-fasttld/README.md

 === Symbol meanings ===
 🚩 : path to this node is a valid TLD
-✅ : path to this node found in example URI host `example.nsw.edu.au`
+✅ : path to this node found in example URL host `example.nsw.edu.au`
 ```

-The URI host subcomponents are parsed from right-to-left until no more matching nodes can be found.
+The URL host subcomponents are parsed from right-to-left until no more matching nodes can be found.
 In this example, the path of matching nodes are `au -> edu -> nsw`.
 Reversing the nodes gives the extracted TLD `nsw.edu.au`.

 ## Installation